Preconstruction And Delivery

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Program workshops that confirm building use, site constraints, and phasing expectations
+Program workshops that confirm building use, site constraints on Georgetown parcels, and phasing expectations for Williamson County's growth timeline

-Program workshops that confirm building use, site constraints, and phasing expectations.
+Program workshops that confirm building use, site constraints on Georgetown parcels, and phasing expectations for Williamson County's growth timeline.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Architect and engineer coordination with live pricing feedback instead of delayed bid surprises.
+Architect and engineer coordination with live pricing feedback instead of delayed bid surprises — particularly important when steel and roofing lead times are running 16 to 24 weeks in the Central Texas market.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Permit and delegated-design planning that shortens release gaps.
+Permit and delegated-design planning that shortens release gaps between civil, structural, and MEP packages for City of Georgetown review.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Field execution backed by the same team that helped frame the drawings.
+Field execution backed by the same team that helped frame the drawings — no handoff gap between the preconstruction team and the field superintendent.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.